 Sweet potatoes or white potatoes?
 Which one is better for you in terms of nutrients, carbs, calories, and vitamins.
 Keep reading to find out and to discover the healthiest ways to cook with them.

-Both potatoes and sweet potatoes are a part of the root vegetable family but are distantly related.
-White potatoes are within the nightshade family whereas sweet potatoes are from the morning glory family.
-They have different nutrients and affect your blood sugar differently.
+Both potatoes and sweet potatoes belong to the root vegetable family but are only distantly related.
+White potatoes are part of the nightshade family, whereas sweet potatoes belong to the morning glory family.
+They contain different nutrients and have varied effects on blood sugar levels.

-In this blog post, we share the differences between sweet potatoes and potatoes in terms of nutritional value, taste, fat content, and how to cook with them in different, healthy ways.
+In this blog post, we’ll explore the differences between sweet potatoes and white potatoes in terms of nutritional value, taste, fat content, and versatile, healthy ways to cook with each.

-Both are extremely popular all over the world and eaten in many countries in lots of different ways.
-They are two of the most produced crops in the world.
+Both types of potato are extremely popular worldwide and are staples in many cuisines, prepared in numerous ways.
+They rank among the most produced crops globally.

-Potatoes are easy to prepare, tasty, and filling so they are a perfect addition to any meal, whether breakfast, lunch, or dinner.
-They are super nutritious and many say should be included in a rounded, healthy diet.
-Some think that sweet potatoes are more nutritious, but in reality, both types are healthy for you.
+Potatoes are easy to prepare, delicious, and filling, making them a versatile addition to any meal, whether breakfast, lunch, or dinner.
+They are highly nutritious and can be a valuable part of a balanced, healthy diet.
+While sweet potatoes are often seen as more nutrient-dense, both types offer substantial health benefits.

 Nutritional value of potatoes vs sweet potatoes

-Potatoes bring a lot to the table in terms of nutrients and fibre whilst being low in calories.
-Many Brits ask Google ‘What is the healthiest out of the two is?’.
-Whilst they are both healthy, sweet potatoes may have the edge due to their beta carotene and vitamin A content.
-Sweet potatoes also count towards our 5-a-day however white potatoes do not due to their naturally high starch content.
+Potatoes contribute a lot to a healthy diet, offering nutrients and fibre while being low in calories.
+Many Brits ask Google, “Which is healthier: potatoes or sweet potatoes?”
+Although both are healthy, sweet potatoes may have a slight edge due to their beta carotene and vitamin A content.
+Sweet potatoes also count towards our 5-a-day, whereas white potatoes do not, because of their naturally high starch content.

-Beta carotene is an antioxidant that protects the body cells from cancer.
-This is the main reason why sweet potatoes are often stated as the more nutritious potato, but it is a personal preference.
-Sweetness is the main difference between the two.
+Beta carotene is an antioxidant that helps protect body cells from damage, potentially reducing the risk of certain cancers.
+This is one reason sweet potatoes are often considered the more nutritious option, but choosing one over the other is ultimately a matter of personal preference.
+Sweetness is the main taste difference between the two.

-The answer to the what potato is better for you, in reality, is both.
-They both have added health benefits.
-To get the best of both worlds, include both in your diet and mix it up with flavours and recipes.
+In reality, both types of potato offer health benefits, so there’s no clear answer to which is “better” for you.
+To get the best of both worlds, include both in your diet and enjoy experimenting with flavours and recipes.

 Potato Fun Facts